 Miss Munn, who was born in Wellington and grew up in Tauranga, has a strong record of academic achievement, balanced with an active university life.
-She has gained the Vic Plus Award at Victoria University this year, having completed the requisite voluntary work during the semester, been class representative nine times, and has actively organized events and extracurricular activities.
+She has gained the Vic Plus Award at Victoria University this year, been class representative nine times, and has actively organized events and extracurricular activities.
 She also works at the Crown Law Office in Wellington and with Air New Zealand.

 Her YouTube video may be viewed at http://www.youtube.com/watch?v=M1Qb2XbFSUA or below.âJack Yan, Publisher